PCI: Rare Double-Digit Yields From An Elite Fund

 Co-produced with Beyond Saving

-Introduction: What are Closed End Funds ('CEFs')
+Introduction: What are Closed-End Funds ('CEFs')

 Closed-end funds, or CEFs, are funds that issue a fixed number of shares, which then trade on the open-market like common equities.
 The fund raises capital, which it then invests, often with leverage, and then pays a dividend to shareholders.
-So when you buy a share of a CEF from someone else, you are buying a share of already existing assets held by the fund.
+So, when you buy a share of a CEF from someone else, you are buying a share of already existing assets held by the fund.

 Since the number of shares is relatively fixed (like companies, CEFs can issue new shares to raise new capital), it's quite common for them to trade at a premium or discount to NAV, as the price is influenced by demand (or lack thereof) for the particular manager as it is by the value of the underlying collateral.